Titanic (1997 film)

-Titanic is a 1997 American epic romantic disaster film written and directed by James Cameron.
-Incorporating both historical and fictionalized aspects, it is based on accounts of the sinking of in 1912.
-Leonardo DiCaprio and Kate Winslet star as members of different social classes who fall in love during the ship's maiden voyage.
+Titanic is a 1997 American epic historical romance film written and directed by James Cameron.
+Incorporating both historical and fictional aspects, it is based on accounts of the sinking of in 1912.
+Leonardo DiCaprio and Kate Winslet star as members of different social classes who fall in love during the ship's ill-fated maiden voyage.
 The ensemble cast includes Billy Zane, Kathy Bates, Frances Fisher, Bernard Hill, Jonathan Hyde, Danny Nucci, David Warner and Bill Paxton.

 Cameron's inspiration came from his fascination with shipwrecks.
 He felt a love story interspersed with human loss would be essential to convey the emotional impact of the disaster.
 Production began on September 1, 1995, when Cameron shot footage of the Titanic wreck.
-The modern scenes on the research vessel were shot on board the Akademik Mstislav Keldysh, which Cameron had used as a base when filming the wreck.
+The modern scenes were shot on board the Shirshov Institute of Oceanology research vessel Akademik Mstislav Keldysh, which Cameron had used as a base when filming the wreck.
 Scale models, computer-generated imagery (CGI), and a reconstruction of the Titanic built at Baja Studios were used to recreate the sinking.
 Titanic was initially in development at 20th Century Fox, but delays and a mounting budget resulted in Fox partnering with Paramount Pictures for financial help.
 It was the most expensive film ever made at the time, with a production budget of $200 million.
 Filming took place from July 1996 to March 1997.